ogiovanniruiz/ampDocs/docs/Campaign/edit-campaign.md

 ---
 # Edit Campaign

-After creating a campaign you can edit the campaign Name and Description
+After creating a campaign you can edit the campaign Name and Description.

 1. First you will need to click on the blue campaign button within the campaign card.
 <br><br>